Bradenton Growers: Legacy

+In 1919, Bradenton became a charter member of the six-team, Class D level Florida State League.
+The Bradenton Growers joined the Bartow Polkers, Lakeland Highlanders, Orlando Caps, Sanford Celeryfeds and Tampa Smokers teams as the Florida State League charter members.

 The Growers would be the last Florida State League team based in Bradenton.
 The city would not be home to another FSL team for the next 84 years.
 Finally on April 8, 2010, the Bradenton Marauders, the High-A affiliate of the Pittsburgh Pirates, began play at McKechnie Field.
 On June 28, 2009, members of the Manatee Adult Baseball League, dressed in Growers uniforms for a game at Tropicana Field following a between the Tampa Bay Rays and Florida Marlins.
-On May 31, 2012, the Bradenton Marauders dressed on Growers uniforms during a 2–1 win over the Fort Myers Miracle for Turn Back the Clock Night at McKechnie Field.
+On May 31, 2012, the Bradenton Marauders dressed in Growers uniforms during a 2–1 win over the Fort Myers Miracle for Turn Back the Clock Night at McKechnie Field.